Question 11.1: Classify the following as primary, secondary and tertiary alcohols:

 As a result, alcohols are comparatively more soluble in water than hydrocarbons of comparable molecular masses.

-Question 11.18: What is meant by hydroboration-oxidation reaction?
+Question 11.18: What is meant by the hydroboration-oxidation reaction?
 Illustrate it with an example.

-ANSWER : The addition of borane followed by oxidation is known as the hydroboration-oxidation reaction.
+ANSWER: The addition of borane followed by oxidation is known as the hydroboration-oxidation reaction.
 For example, propan-1-ol is produced by the hydroboration-oxidation reaction of propene.
-In this reaction, propene reacts with diborane (BH3)2 to form trialkyl borane as an addition product.
-This addition product is oxidized to alcohol by hydrogen peroxide in the presence of aqueous sodium hydroxide.
+In this reaction, propene reacts with diborane (BH3)2 to form trialkyl borane as an additional product.
+This additional product is oxidized to alcohol by hydrogen peroxide in the presence of aqueous sodium hydroxide.